OceanicNetworks/OceanicNetworksDiscordLink/README.md

 The purpose of this website, is to link users steam and discord accounts together.

-3. NONE OF THE INFORMATION SHARED IN THE DATABASE WILL BE SHARED.
+3. NONE OF THE INFORMATION SAVED IN THE DATABASE WILL BE SHARED TO ANY PERSON.

 4. Below is a picture of what we store, and an example of a user being in the database.